MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Signaling from client on the Internet to Office 365 cloud use flow 3.

-Media from client on the Internet to SBC within Customer Network use flows 3 and 4, relayed by Teams Transport Relay in Office 365 cloud.
+Media from client on the Internet to SBC within the customer network use flows 3 and 4, relayed by Teams Transport Relay in Office 365.

 **Remote user Direct Routing (media bypass direct)**